The benefits of working with a virtual law firm

 The philosophy of “you get what you pay for” is ingrained in our culture – in fact, we tend to use price as a marker of quality.
 We’re trained as consumers to judge goods and services by their price tag because usually, this form of evaluation leads us to the correct conclusion.
 In most cases, the more expensive a product or service, the more time, effort and costs went into delivering it to the consumer.

-But in reality, it isn’t just the legal expertise they’re paying for, their bill covers not only the fee of the lawyer but the overheads of the firm.
+In reality, it isn’t just the legal expertise they’re paying for, their bill covers not only the fee of the lawyer but the overheads of the firm.
 Naturally, most reasonable consumers would be fine with this – if the overheads were essential in delivering the high-quality service they received.

 But they aren’t.